andrewepeter/wise-full-stack-challenge/README.md

       ```

 5. **Run the frontend server**:
-    - Open a second terminal in the `client` directory and run:
+    - Open a second terminal and run:
       ```bash
       npm run dev
       ```